fabrizia2/personal_pactice/javaScript/README.md

 * Objects, including instances of data types, can have methods which perform actions.
 Methods are called by appending the object or instance with a period, the method name, and parentheses.
 For example: 'hello'.toUpperCase().
 * We can access properties and methods by using the ., dot operator.
 * Built-in objects, including Math, are collections of methods and properties that JavaScript provides.

+# Document Object Model (DOM)
+* A tree of objects created by web browser, when a web page loads.
+* The web browser uses the DOM to interpret the page and display its contents.
+* Allows the elements on a web page to be dynamically changed or updated using JS or jQuery Library.

+# Limitations of JavaScript
+* JavaScript is a client-side language, which means it runs on the user's computer and not on the server.
+* Cannot be forced onto users web browser.
+* Must be supported by the web browser.
+* Most browsers support JavaScript by default.
+* JavaScriptis not JAVA.

+# Data Types
+* Numbers( any number, including numbers with decimals: 4, 8, 1516, 23.42)
+* Strings( text wrapped in quotes '' or "" )
+* Arrays( list of items [])
+* Objects( key-value pairs {})